coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-cli.md

     curl https://coredao.org/
 ```

-The below command illustrates how CURL can be used to get information related to a specific transaction on the Core Chain by passing in the transactions hash and a few other parameters.
+The below command illustrates how CURL can be used to get information related to a specific transaction on the Core blockchain by passing in the transactions hash and a few other parameters.

 ```bash
 curl -H "Content-Type: application/json" \